Harr0n/sfsl-code/README.md

-# SFsFL-RL: PPO and DDPG Comparison
+# SFsL: PPO and DDPG Comparison

 This repository contains a simplified simulation of the SFsL scenario used in our paper, including PPO and DDPG training under a multi-client reliability-aware RL environment.